mabdullama/python-api-challenge/README.md

 - pandas
 - requests

-The Geoapify API key is stored in the `api_keys.py` file, which should be included in the repository.

 ## Load the Data

-The script loads a CSV file created in a previous step (Part 1) into a pandas DataFrame.
+The script loads a CSV file created in a previous step (Part 1) called "cities.csv".
 The CSV file contains weather data for various cities.

 ## Step 1: Create a Map